 The Best Trinidad Stew Chicken

-In Trinidad when we say stew we are generally referring to stewing meat in browning made with brown sugar and a little oil which leaves the meat with a brown colour that is very tasty.
+In Trinidad, and the wider Caribbean, when we say stew we are generally referring to stewing meat in browning made with brown sugar and a little oil which leaves the meat with a brown colour that is very tasty.
 I love to stew and I love to stew any kind of meat: chicken of course, beef, ox, goat, lamb, pork, agouti, any meat I can get my hands on.
 The colour and the flavour of stew meat, to me, is above any other way of cooking meat.

 I prefer to stew my meats from scratch without that ready-made browning that you could buy in any super market.
 Originally in making browning, oil was placed in a deep pot to heat and a favourable amount of sugar was placed in the oil to simmer and melt.
 When the correct colour was attained water was poured over and used to cook meat.
 This method for some people was almost "skin threatening" because you could get burned badly while pouring in the water.